mrwel8/mrwel8.github.com/_posts/2015-10-26-email-limits.md

-Having gone back and forth with Salesforce Technical Support a few times on the issue of email & attachment sizes, I wanted to provide some clarity on the 5, 10, and 25 MB numbers floating around the help docs.
+Having gone back and forth with Salesforce Technical Support a few times on the issue of email & attachment sizes and experienced it first-hand, I wanted to provide some clarity on the 5, 10, and 25 MB numbers floating around the help docs.

 ### Email Services
 - Approx. **18 MB** for all attachments (25 MB for the entire email, including headers and encoding)